jacobbart298/sycococopy/README.md

 * The compound operators `sequence`, `choice`, and `shuffle` should have at least two children, but no warning is produced if the protocol has zero or one child for a compound operator.
 * If a specification does not adhere to the syntax the parser does not stop, but tries to parse as good as possible.
 We recommend that an incorrect syntax should halt the parsing and provide a warning to show where the specification is wrong.

+### Available branches

+Initially, the framework did not support the loop and repeat operations.
+When we decided to add them, we felt it made sense to require that the repeat operation must be the final operation in a sequence and must be preceded by another operation --- the rationale being that the preceding operation brings us back to the loop state.
+During the validation of the framework, we came to realise that this requirement may lead to unpleasantly verbose specifications.
+Dropping the requirement and allowing the repeat operation to be placed within a choice turned out to be the solution.
+The most intuitive way of making the required changes in the builder was to employ epsilon transitions, which actually resulted in less complex builder methods with better defined responsibilities.
+The 'lambda' branch offers the refactored code that allows epsilon transitions.

+The framework maintains the full history of transitions and prints this history to the console as part of some of the error messages.
+However, the full history might become too long for effective troubleshooting and we suspect that the performance may benefit if the size of the history is limited.
+The '144-limit-number-of-messages-in-transition-history' branch offers a fix that limit the history to 10 messages.

 ## Authors and acknowledgment
 This project was created by Teun Schoutens and Jacob Bart as part of their Bachelor thesis project at the Open University in The Netherlands.